thotchkiss/ValvTrak/ValvTrak.DNN/Documentation/Readme.txt

 - unzip package into C:\DotNetNuke (note: the install package is the most commonly used, the source package is intended for those who wish to make core changes or debug through the source)

-- the website user account must have Read, Write, and Change Control of the root website directory and subdirectories ( this allows the application to create files/folders and update it’s config files), This account is different depending on the version of the OS/webserver, please see the list below for the correct account
+- the website user account must have Read, Write, and Change Control of the root website directory and subdirectories ( this allows the application to create files/folders and update it¡¯s config files), This account is different depending on the version of the OS/webserver, please see the list below for the correct account
  - If using Windows XP Professional - IIS5.1 this is the  {Server}\ASPNET User Account.
 Note: Windows XP can be configured to run using simple security.
 By default it is turned off in Windows XP Professional when it joins a domain, but if running standalone you will need to disable it to access the more detailed file sharing dialog.
 See http://duxcw.com/faq/win/xp/simpshare.htm for more details.
  - If using Windows 2003 (IIS6), Windows Vista (IIS7) or Windows 2008 (IIS7) this is the NT AUTHORITY\NETWORK SERVICE User Account.
  - If using Windows 2008 R2 (IIS 7.5) or Windows 7 (IIS7.5) this is the IIS AppPool\DefaultAppPool User Account.